The Consenting Adult Action Network campaigns against UK censorship and the repression of people's enjoyment of sex.

 In a letter seen by the Sunday Express, Mr Cameron promised to take action to end loopholes by amending the Bill.

-was saying, seem determined that the definitions in the DPA extension remain tight (penetration, in and out, realistic etc), that it conform to the rules applying to the other material covered in the existing act, and there won't be any
+minister was saying, seem determined that the definitions in the DPA extension remain tight (penetration, in and out, realistic etc), that it conform to the rules applying to the other material covered in the existing act, and there won't

-category widening to catch even more types of material (he actually mentions the disquiet about the whole policy represented by this sort of law which was expressed in the original DPA consultation by many - though, naturally, he fails to mention
+be any category widening to catch even more types of material (he actually mentions the disquiet about the whole policy represented by this sort of law which was expressed in the original DPA consultation by many - though, naturally, he fails to

 The Bill committee discussed amendments to extend the definition of banned extreme pornography.